shipping knowlege

 • Greater Flexibility: Can be used across multiple carriers and routes.

-• Customized Solutions: Containers can be modified for specific cargo needs.
+• Customized Solutions: Containers can be modified for specific cargo needs, and container loading planner tools are often used to optimize space. .

 Disadvantages of SOC: